PabloColllado/PabloColllado/README.md

 - 🌱 I’m currently learning **Python, R, data bases, Statistics, machine learning, data science, and big data.**

-- 👨‍💻 All of my projects are available at my repository
+- 👨‍💻 All of my projects and learning evolution are available at my repository

 - 💬 Ask me about **whatever you want.**